109, Rue Sainte-Anne Sainte-Anne-de-Bellevue (Québec) H9X 2M3

 Internet payment: You must go to the website of your banking institution, select Ville de Sainte-Anne-de-Bellevue among the suppliers for bill payments, and enter the 18 digits constituting the "number" appearing on the coupons, without the hyphens.

-To make a payment in person, please make an appointment at 514-457-5500.
-Once your appointment has been made, you will need to go to the temporary reception desk of City hall located at 209 rue Sainte-Anne, at the time specified during your call.
+To make a payment in person, please go to the town hall.
 Payment by cash, check, or debit card.
 No credit card payment will be accepted.

 Please do not deposit your paiements in City hall's mailbox until further notice.